Shop Like A Canadian!

 - Rogers roti flour (ap+bran) – whole grain flour

-- Micro-milled flour – There are superb artisan millers all across the country…K2 Milling (Beeton, Ontario); Arva Flour (Arva, Ontario – lovely local varieties), Anita’s Milling (B.C.), Speerville (one of the veterans located in New Brunswick), La Meunerie Milanaise Inc., Quebec.
+- Micro-milled flour – There are superb artisan millers all across the country…K2 Milling (Beeton, Ontario); Arva Flour (Arva, Ontario – lovely local varieties), Speerville (one of the veterans located in New Brunswick), Les Moulins des Cedres and La Meunerie Milanaise Inc. from the home of Canada’s artisan baking movement, Quebec.
+Anita’s Milling (B.C.) has a great product line including what we believe to be Canada’s FIRST Canadian-grown and milled double-zero OO flour for pasta and pizza.

 - Fleishmann’s Yeast – been made in Montreal for decades